shortybig/shortybig/README.md

 - 👋 Hi, I’m @shortybig
-- my work involves data manipulation, visualization, and exportation for next-generation sequencing data.
+- my work involves data manipulation, visualization, and exportation for next-generation sequencing data
 - my personal interests using R are primarily in assisting me DM for dungeons and dragons, scraping the Treasury website for interest rates, and automated order processing for my Etsy shop

 <!---